SpaceFoon/Ez-Game-Audio-Conversion/README.md

 Prefer a hands-on approach over trusting random files from the internet?
 No worries.
 Build EZ-Game-Audio-Conversion from source for peace of mind.

 Install NodeJs and the Pkg Node module then execute `npm run build`.
 Even simpler, use `npm run start`.
-Just remember to have `ffmpeg.exe` located alongside wherever you run the application from.
+Just remember to have `ffmpeg.exe` and `ffprobe.exe` located alongside wherever you run the application from.

+To change things like bitrate and codec, look in `converterWorker.js`.
 <https://github.com/SpaceFoon/Ez-Game-Audio-Conversion>

 ## License